 Common Questions

 This batch makes roughly 12 3-inch pancakes.
-The yield will depend on the size of pancakes that you make.
+The yield will depend on the size of the pancakes that you make.

 To substitute the egg, I recommend either using a mashed banana or 50 grams of apple sauce.